STUDENTS AND VOLUNTEERS

 How do we communicate this to residents and visitors?
 How do we encourage and support people to move beyond awareness of the importance of the Bay to a position of active stewardship?
-We primarily do this by supporting our many active community partners, which have active volunteer stewardship, education and technical assistance programs.
+We primarily do this by supporting our community partners, which have strong volunteer stewardship, education and technical assistance programs.

-CBEP supports Cumberland County Soil and Water Conservation District’s watershed-based CONNECT program to middle school classrooms in eleven Casco Bay communities, the Southern Maine Children’s Water Festival, a day-long event aimed at middle school students, Portland Water District’s Trout Kids program, and other partner programs.
+CBEP supports Cumberland County Soil and Water Conservation District’s watershed-based CONNECT program to middle school classrooms in eleven Casco Bay communities, the Southern Maine Children’s Water Festival, a day-long event aimed at middle school students, Portland Water District’s Trout Kids program, and other Bay-focused educational programs.

 Through our Community Grants program, CBEP supports locally-led projects that create new partnerships and engage communities with Casco Bay and its watershed.